 By Larry Miller

-Branding is the result of how all the other components add up in someone’s mind.
-You can create those components—name, colors, typography, mark, tone of voice, social media verbal style, ads and literature.
+A brand is the result of how all the other components add up in someone’s mind.
+You can create those components—name, colors, typography, mark, tone of voice, verbal style in social media, ads, literature.
 And if you do each component well, a positive brand perception will evolve.

 So think components.

+Small problem?
 You’ve got all this corporate muscle.
-Company money.
-Personal time and sweat.
-Going into branding.
-Into image building, into looking a certain way.
-And finally it works and Prospect A calls the phone number she managed to find on your website.
+Money.
+Personal time.
+That go into brand development.
+Into image building.
+Finally it works and motivates Prospect A to call the phone number she diligently managed to find hidden on your Web site.
 Finally!
 It has all come together for you.
 Success. —If you can convert that caller.

-You determinedly alienate this hard-won, new, optimistic prospect by demanding she “Listen carefully.”
-How else should she be listening?
-That’s either an outright insult or a paternalistic putdown.
+You determinedly alienate this hard-won, new, optimistic Prospect A caller by demanding she “Listen carefully.”
+That’s an outright insult or a paternalistic putdown.

-If that does not ruin everything, you now add, “as our Menu has…” well you know.
-Why does Prospect A, or anyone, care that your menu has ever changed?
+You add, “as our Menu has recently changed.”
+Why does Prospect A care that your menu has ever changed?
 Is she keeping track?
-You have just proven to Prospect A that you care about her subservience to your phone system but not about her call.
-Worse.
-She then has to sit waiting on the phone listening to bad music as your brand deflates and deteriorates in her perception.
+You have just proven that you care about her subservience to your phone system but not about her call.
+Now she has to sit on the phone listening to scratchy music as your brand deflates in her perception.
 How much in new business did that cost you?

-Not only have you insulted Prospect A. You have also dissed your very own company by using a tired phrase, “Please listen carefully…” used by thousands of other equally oblivious and equally faceless companies.
-You have ignored your individualistic branding efforts, sidestepped your own carefully honed style and opted, after all that hard work, for a universal style.
-You have watered down, diluted, softened, neutered, and pretty much erased your carefully worked out branding flavor and all the contributing components.
-(Please read carefully as…)
+You’ve also dissed your very own company by using a tired phrase, “Please listen carefully…” used by thousands of other equally oblivious companies.
+Ignored your individualistic branding efforts, sidestepped your own carefully honed style and opted, after all your hard work, for a bland universal verbal style.
+You’ve watered down, diluted, softened, neutered, and pretty much erased your carefully worked out branding flavor and all its contributing components.